LGBTQ movements in the United States: FTM International

-The Human Rights Campaign (HRC)
+Human Rights Campaign (HRC)

 It is the largest LGBTQ civil rights advocacy group and political lobbying organization in the United States.
 According to the HRC, it has more than 1.5 million members and supporters.

 HRC is an umbrella group of two separate non-profit organizations and a political action committee: the HRC Foundation, a 501(c)(3) organization that focuses on research, advocacy and education; the Human Rights Campaign, a 501(c)(4) organization that focuses on promoting the social welfare of lesbian, gay, bisexual, and transgender (LGBT) people through lobbying Congress and state and local officials for support of pro-LGBT bills, and mobilizing grassroots action amongst its members; and the HRC Political Action Committee, which supports candidates that adhere to its positions on LGBT rights.

 Local activities are carried out by local steering committees, of which there are over 30 located throughout the United States.